smartdevicelink/sdl_ios/README.md

 You can install this library using [Cocoapods](https://cocoapods.org/pods/SmartDeviceLink-iOS).
 You can get started with Cocoapods by [following their install guide](https://guides.cocoapods.org/using/getting-started.html#getting-started), and learn how to use Cocoapods to install dependencies [by following this guide](https://guides.cocoapods.org/using/using-cocoapods.html).

 In your podfile, you want to add `pod 'SmartDeviceLink-iOS', '4.0.1'`.
 Then run `pod install` inside your terminal.
+With Cocoapods, we support iOS 6+.

 ##### Carthage

 SDL iOS supports Carthage!
 Install using Carthage by following [this guide](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
+Carthage supports iOS 8+.

+##### Dynamic Framework

+Tagged to our releases is a dynamic framework file that can be drag-and-dropped into the application.
+Dynamic frameworks are supported on iOS 8+.

 ### Reference Documentation